bergie/bergie.github.com/_posts/2012-06-07-symfony-live.md

 * Symfony is the most popular and active PHP project on GitHub, and 12th most popular GitHub project overall
 * The Symfony website has had 1.5 million unique visitors in a year

 According to the Symfony2 developer survey, a vast majority of the community is in Europe, and works in small companies.
 Most have also used WordPress or Drupal, which is great given that Drupal is now starting to use more and more of Symfony components.
 74% of the developers use Linux or OS X for their developer work, which seems to conform to the conference audiences I've seen.
 For the people building the web, Windows PCs are a legacy curiosity.
+As developers are often the first wave of the technology adoption curve, this might be the reason why Microsoft feels the need to do [such drastic changes](/blog/how-do-i-turn-this-off/) in the next version of their OS.

 Drupal starting to use Symfony components showcases one crucial advantage of the Symfony framework, in that it is constructed out of components tied together by dependency injection.
 These components are highly decoupled, and can be used without having to have the full framework.
 This way other PHP projects can replace some of their own code, like for example routing or form handling, with Symfony code.
 This means less code to maintain, and therefore less technical debt in the long run.